psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ![](img/ToolTable.png)

 - Generally use v60 V-Tip for 6/6 boards and v90 for 8/8 boards.
-- When you click on the first of your drill tools, a new selection dialog will pop up because... because.
+- When you click on the first of your drill tools, a new selection dialog will pop up.
   - Click on "Apply default router tool" in order to use the 0.8 mm router bit for larger holes.
+  - After doing this, close the dialog box, and the text will become blue, and your tool is now selected.
-   - Double click on the button to the left of any drill that still needs to be assigned and assign that drill a drill.
+  - Double click on the button to the left of any drill that still needs to be   - assigned and assign that drill a drill.
 - Sometimes you choose a drill that has a different diameter than what you want.
-That's fine, you can even have multiple sizes in your file just use one drill.
+As long as it is smaller than the hole size you need, the software will plot the path needed to give you the correctly-size hole.

 ## Position artwork on blank

+Now you will need to choose where on the board you will start the routing process.
+By default the artwork will be in the center of the board, but that might not be the best place to start drilling.
+You will also have to consider that the A406 cannot actually use the entire workspace, because it locks up when it moves too close to any edge, forcing you to hit emergency stop twice to home it.
+Make sure your artwork is positioned correctly to avoid these pitfalls.

 - Click on "CNC" to go to CNC mode.